FrostyX/infra-docs/openvpn.rst

 ===========

 OpenVPN is our server->server VPN solution.
-It is deployed in a routeless manner and uses puppet managed keys for authentication.
+It is deployed in a routeless manner and uses ansible managed keys for authentication.
 All hosts should be given static IP's and a hostname.vpn.fedoraproject.org DNS address.

 Contact Information